compsmart/anthropic-agent/README.md

 # Anthropic AGI Agent

-A comprehensive AI agent leveraging the latest Anthropic API features including Claude models, tool use, file handling, and advanced reasoning capabilities.
+An experimental AI agent leveraging the latest Anthropic API features including Claude models, tool use, file handling, and advanced reasoning capabilities.
+For learning and research only.

 ## Project Overview